 What same insurance means for deductibles

 Say you’re the driver who was hit: Your insurance company, because it represents both you and the driver who hit you, might not require you to pay your deductible when you repair your car.
 This is a significant change.
 In most accidents when you and the other driver are represented by different insurance companies, even if you are not at fault, you might have to pay upfront for some of the repairs to your car, depending on your deductible.

 If an accident caused $3,000 of damage to your car and your deductible is $500, you’d have to pay for the first $500 of repair work before your insurance company picks up the cost of the remaining $2,500.
 If you are eventually found not to be at fault, your insurance company would most often reimburse you for the amount you paid out of pocket.

 If you and the other driver are represented by the same insurance company, the process works a bit differently, Meltzer says.
 In such instances, the insurance company usually doesn’t require a driver who was hit and clearly not at fault to pay any money out-of-pocket for car repairs.
 That money instead would usually come from the policy of the driver who was to blame for the accident.

 Of course, this only holds true when it’s clear who was at fault.
 The deductible benefit might not come into play if the insurance company and its adjustors need to investigate which of the drivers actually caused the accident.

 Don’t expect faster insurance claims

 Besides the deductible situation, there are no other benefits – or disadvantages – when both drivers have the same insurance, says Evan Walker, a personal injury attorney based in La Jolla, California, who routinely handles auto accident cases.

-Walker saysthat insurance companies are required to treat claims the same whether the other driver is represented by the same insurer or a different one.
+Walker says that an insurance company is required to treat claims the same whether the other driver is represented by the same insurer or a different one.